google/flutter-desktop-embedding/library/GN.md

 ### Example

+#### Linux

 To use the GN build for the depedencies of the example application, when running `make` for the example add `USE_GN=1` to the end of the command.

 The resulting binary will be in `out/example/` rather than `example/linux/out/`.

+#### Windows

+Building the example with GN is not currently supported.
+Follow the [Visual Studio example build instructions](../example/README.md) to build the example app.

 ## Feedback

-If you encounter issues with the GN build, please test with Make before filing a bug so that the report can include whether the issue is specific to GN, or a general build issue.
+If you encounter issues with the GN build, please test with Make or Visual Studio before filing a bug so that the report can include whether the issue is specific to GN, or a general build issue.